What is Urology?

 What are the services included in Urology Department?

-- Kidney diseases (abscesses or secretions of the kidneys, acute pyelonephritis, kidney tumors, kidney stones, amyloidosis).
+- Kidney diseases (abscesses or secretions of the kidneys, acute pyelonephritis, kidney tumours, kidney stones, amyloidosis).

 - Kidney infections in adults and children